The Impact Result Concussion

 - slowed reaction to stimuli

-The symptoms may begin immediately, or they may not develop for hours, days, weeks, or even months following your injury.
+The post concussion symptoms may begin immediately, or they may not develop for hours, days, weeks, or even months following your injury.

 “Concussion keeps the brain from working normally.
 Symptoms of having it may last less than a day or may linger for months, or longer.”